Install devtools from CRAN install.packages("devtools") # Or the development version from GitHub: # install.packages("devtools") devtools::install_github("r-lib/devtools")

 Writing R Extensions is the exhaustive, canonical reference for writing R packages, maintained by the R core developers.

-devtools started off as a lean-and-mean package to facilitate local package development, but over the years it accumulated more and more functionality.
-Currently devtools is undergoing a conscious uncoupling to split out functionality into smaller, more tightly focussed packages.
+devtools started off as a lean-and-mean package to facilitate local package development, but over the years it accumulated more and more functionality. devtools has undergone a conscious uncoupling to split out functionality into smaller, more tightly focussed packages.
 This includes:

-Generally, you should not need to worry about these different packages, because devtools installs them all automatically.
+Generally, you would not need to worry about these different packages, because devtools installs all of them automatically.
 You will need to care, however, if you’re filing a bug because reporting it at the correct place will lead to a speedier resolution.

 Please note that the devtools project is released with a Contributor Code of Conduct.
 By contributing to this project, you agree to abide by its terms.